annabelcheong/tableau-challenge/README.md

 - Citibike Popularity by Gender

 On each dashboard, there are common filters for user interaction.
 These are the year and the months of the year.
 For example, the user may click on 2020 and June.
-The graphs and total bike visitors card value would update to reflect that specirfic month and year's data.
+The graphs and total bike visitors card value would update to reflect that specific month and year's data.

-On the two dashboards; Busiest Day and Time and Citibike Popularity by Gender, users are able to alser filter the data further by click on either Weekdays or Weekend to find trends of interest.
-Alternatively, the user is able to click on a particular day of the week to return only results of that day for graphs and results over the entire dashboard.
+On the two dashboards; Busiest Day and Time and Citibike Popularity by Gender, users are able to also filter the data further by clicking on either Weekdays or Weekend to find trends of interest.
+Alternatively, the user is able to click on a particular day of the week to return only results of that day for visualisation results over the entire dashboard.

 On the one dashboard Citibike Popularty by Gender, users are able to filter for the specific gender to view the number of female or male tagging on/off at stations, as well the popularity use of the bikes by time (year, month, weekdays, weekends, hourly).

 ### Busiest Stations: When and Where?
 This dashboard incorporates a map visualisation whereby each bubble represents a Citibike station.
 The size of the bubble indicates the number of bike visitors such that the greater the number of visitors, the bigger the bubble.
-The colour of the shaded bubbles indicate the average trip duration from the station.
+The colour intensity of the shaded bubbles indicate the average trip duration from the station.

 The 3 most popular stations (using full dataset) are as per order:
 - Grove St PATH (146, 434 visits)